node-red/node-red.github.io/docs/hardware/raspberrypi.md

 ### Install Node-RED

-For Node-RED 0.10.4 or later, the easiest way to install Node-RED is to use node's package manager, npm:
+The easiest way to install Node-RED is to use node's package manager, npm:

     sudo npm install -g --unsafe-perm  node-red